Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 title: Remoting Handler Example
 ---

-Chorus is a futuristic test framework, so let's go with a fun and futuristic example..
+We think Chorus is a futuristic test framework, so let's go with a futuristic example..

 Let's assume I'm trying to test the systems on a spacecraft.
 Various distributed components control aspects of the flight.
 Unlike Battlestar Galactica, all those components are networked!

-Let's see if we can use Chorus to test our spacecraft's battle readiness:
+Let's see if we can use Chorus to test our spacecraft's battle readiness.

 	Uses: Remoting

 	Feature: Cylon Base Ship Attack

 	    Scenario:  Shields up when Cylon Ship Detected Given the spacecraft is undocked in navigation When a Cylon ship is detected in tactical
 		    Then shields go up in weaponsControl

-This feature involves three distributed components:
+This feature uses the built in Remoting handler (`Uses: Remoting`) and the steps run on three distributed components:

 * the step ending **in navigation** will run on the **navigation** component
 * the step ending **in tactical** will run on the **tactical** component
 * the step ending **in weaponsControl** will run on the **weaponsControl** component

-To call steps on each of these components we are using the built in Chorus 'Remoting' handler, `Uses: Remoting`
+Do you think it's a bit ugly to terminate each step with `in componentName`?
+That seems to embed knowledge of our technical architecture within the scenario

+Instead, you can use the `Remoting connect` [directive](/Directives.md) to connect components before the scenario starts:

+	Uses: Remoting

+	Feature: Cylon Base Ship Attack

+	    #!
+Remoting connect navigation, tactical, weaponsControl

+	    Scenario:  Shields up when Cylon Ship Detected Given the spacecraft is undocked
+		    When a Cylon ship is detected
+		    Then shields go up

+Isn't that cleaner?

+Now the steps don't specify the component they run on - we can leave Chorus to figure that out.
+Later we can even change which components define the steps without changing the scenario text.

+All we need to do is publish the step definitions from the three components:

 ### What do we need to do to make this work? ###